- Table of Contents

 2. Safety Needs: Benefits

 Moving up the hierarchy, Maslow identified safety needs, encompassing security, stability, and protection from potential harm.
-In the corporate realm, benefits play a pivotal role in addressing these safety needs.
+In the corporate realm, benefits are pivotal in addressing these safety needs.
 Health insurance, retirement plans, and other non-monetary perks contribute to employees' sense of security.
-A robust benefits package not only safeguards their physical well-being but also provides a safety net for unforeseen circumstances, fostering a workplace environment where individuals can focus on their tasks without undue concern for their personal welfare.
+A robust benefits package safeguards their physical well-being.
+It provides a safety net for unforeseen circumstances, fostering a workplace environment where individuals can focus on their tasks without undue concern for their personal welfare.

 3. Love and Belonging: Recognition